AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/03_destructuring.rst

   - Ignore multiple elements using the **rest pattern** (:rust:`..`)
   - Can only be used **once** per pattern
-    - Either at the beginning, the middle, or the end
+    - Anywhere within the element list

 .. code:: rust